-One night of LSST observing generates approximately 20 TB of data in a "bursty" fashion (we visit each field for a total of 37 s, taking two consecutive exposures which are combined by the data processing system).
-In addition, the compute resources are more lightly loaded during the daytime, when they are used to perform fewer and simpler analyses of calibration images.
+One night of LSST observing generates appoximately 20 TB of data in a "bursty" fashion (we visit each field for a total of 37 s, taking two consecutive exposures which are combined by the data processing system).
 In order to meet our latency requirements, we have invested in fast networking to enable rapid transfer of this data to processing systems at NCSA.